 Dolls are commonly used for therapy for adults and children.
 In my explorations, I’d run across the idea of working with one’s inner child many times, and I knew making a doll to represent oneself is a common therapeutic activity.
 As I’d never had any meaningful kind of relationship with dolls, this didn’t attract me.

 Until it did.
 I’m not sure exactly why my interest in dolls changed at that particular point in my life.
-All I can really say is that I was suddenly ready to figure out if I could love myself.
+All I can really say is I was suddenly ready to figure out if I could love myself.
 A doll seemed an obvious way to externalize the parts of me that felt so chronically unloved and unwanted.
 Beyond that, I really didn’t think.
 I just felt the need, and obeyed it.

 When the clothes were ready (jeans, a T-shirt and a zippered sweatshirt), I dressed the doll and cut her brown yarn hair short.
 After spending most of my life with long hair, I’d recently cut mine, more as an act of rebellion and self-mutilation than anything else.